1888-1954 | Business Entrepreneur

 In 1938, Berger bought a scow, which he loaded up with groceries and freight amounting to about two hundred tons.
 He carried lumber, automobiles, groceries, and miscellaneous freight for Anchorage merchants at a freight rate with which the Alaska Steamship Company and the Alaska Railroad could not compete.
 Colonel Otto F. Ohlson, the general manager of the Alaska Railroad, could not tolerate Berger’s competition and his use of the old City Dock, which was on Railroad property but was leased to the City of Anchorage.
 To reach the dock on the second bend of Ship Creek, you had to cross the main line of the Railroad.
 Ohlson blocked his access to the dock and forced him to pay the Alaska Railroad $1.25 per ton wharfage.
 This created a lawsuit, which initially Berger lost.
 He then appealed to the U.S. Court of Appeals for the Ninth Circuit in San Francisco, California.
 The suit finally died a natural death when World War II began.

 Heinrich Berger died in Seattle in 1954 after a long illness.
-His wife, Alice Burger, was left with the estate; however, he left no will, so the settlement of the estate cost her dearly.
+His wife, Alice Berger, was left with the estate; however, he left no will, so the settlement of the estate cost her dearly.
 She tried to hold on and run the business, but finally had to sell out.
-She retired to eastern Washington and passed away there in 1960.

 The word "Heinie" was a "typical name of a German man," from North American slang, 1904, from the "pet form of the common German name, Heinrich" (Henry).
 This term was brought to Europe during World War I by Canadian soldiers (British soldiers called their adversary, "Fritz") (see, Douglas Harper's Etymology Dictionary (http://findwords.info/term/heinie).
 It became a contemptuous term "used to refer to a German, especially a German soldier in World War I or II.”
 Also, it is “part of the body you sit on.” http://merriam-webster.com (accessed July 20, 2016).